shivyyy001/Trie-Your_Own_Dictionary/README.md

      - Auto Complete feature implementation , which works through pattern matching.
      - Printing the meaning of a word , after searching.
      - Printing all words with their meaning , present in the dictionary.
+     - Check and refine a word to spell it correct according to similar words present in dictionary.
 - Making it as a helper file for user , as there is no inbuilt file for Tries data structure in any of the programming languages.
 - Performing every operation in efficient runtime complexity and efficient space complexity.